diy-mos-covered-vase-with-hydrageas-acorns-lavender-featured-image

 tag-with-screw-for-hole

-Next, add the jute or twine through both holes of the cardstock placing it on an angle to the moss-covered vase.
+Next, thread the jute or twine through the small holes in the card stock tag and place it at an angle on the moss-covered vase.

-Add a little bit or a dot of hot glue to all four corners and the center of the image. and a dot of glue in the center.
+Meanwhile, heat your hot glue gun.
+Add a little bit or a dot of glue to each corner of the image, and one dot of glue in the center.
+Press the cardstock firmly until it is secure.

-Step 5: Styling Your Vase With Real Flowers or Fake Flowers
+Step 6: Style With Real or Fake Flowers

 Similar Posts